Toxicon (band): Be the Fire & Wish for the Wind / Paul Jones' departure (2018–present)

-In early 2017, the band began work on a follow up to their 2016 release.
+In early 2017, the band began work on a follow-up to their 2016 release.
 Adam, Jacob and Tom all moved into a house in Geelong, jokingly known as "The Sharps Box", and began working on songs for the new release.
 Over 30 songs were written between all members and cut down to 12.
 These were then reworked, with lyrics and solos written, and all tracks pre produced at the house.
 In July 2019 the band entered Echidna Studios to track drums with Chris Themelco of Monolith Studios.
 Over the course of the next 8 months all other parts would be completed with guitars and vocals having to be spread out due to COVID-19 restrictions in the Melbourne area.
 The album was reportedly finished in mid 2020.
 All information provided by the band as well as leaked footage suggest that they have moved away from the more traditional thrash/heavy metal genre and that the new album focuses more on vocals, with a swing towards more clean singing and melody.

 In September 2020, it was announced that founding guitarist Paul Jones would be leaving the band.
 No reasons were given via the band's official post, but posts by other band members suggested mental strain/health issues were a factor.

 Further hiatus continued with the band releasing entirely online video content to their YouTube Channel.
 It was announced in June that the album had been finished and they would be playing local shows again towards the end of 2021.

 On Friday 26 November 2021, the band announced that they had found a new guitarist and welcomed long time friend Bart Walters to the band to join Adam on guitar.
 They also confirmed new music would be released very soon.

 Toxicon released information on 3 December announcing the release of new single "Parallelysis" for the following week.
 They also released the name of upcoming second album as "Be The Fire & Wish For The Wind".
 On Friday 10 December the band released "Parallelysis" to reasonable fanfare from fans and reviewers.
 The single was released with a lyric video, as well as guitar playthrough, drum playthrough, guitar lesson and reflections video to support and tell the story of the song.
 A limited run of vinyl singles were also produced with a second album song "Fear Itself" on it.
+Be The Fire & Wish For The Wind was released the next year on September 2, 2022.